-- Explain how the pension lifetime allowance works
+How to avoid the UK pension lifetime allowance

 What is the lifetime allowance?

 If the value of your pension exceeds the Lifetime Allowance, you will pay a tax charge, known as the Lifetime Allowance tax charge.